Graham Reid | | 7 min read

 Horst had met and married Sue in '62 and the group just sang and practiced in their Mt Albert flat, and sometimes in other people's places.
 It was all very informal and just for fun.

-But the Spemann's father Wilhelm had a tremendous knowledge of Samoan songs and lived in New Zealand also, so passed them on to his sons and the group which had Eddy, Hugo and Horst as singers.
+But the Spemann's father Wilhelm had a tremendous knowledge of Samoan songs and lived in New Zealand also, so passed the songs on to his sons and the group which had Eddie, Hugo and Horst as singers.

 “Wilhelm Spemann and Dad were interned on Somes Island together with quite a lot of the German-Samoans.

 “They went back to Samoa and I knew Rudolf and Hugo as kids, then their whole family came here and that's when we met up later on.